TeleAI-mcp/lite-project-planner-j0u3/README.md

-# lite-project-planner-j0u3
+# Lite Project Planner J0U3

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.